Wi-Fi vs RF Temperature Monitoring Systems – Pros and Cons

 Local signal RF receiver not required

-As the sensor is sending data via the site’s Wi-Fi to the monitoring system, there is no need for a local signal RF receiver.
+As the sensor is sending data via the site’s Wi-Fi to the monitoring system, there is no need for a local signal RF receiver, since it does not use the site’s network.

-The temperature monitoring system will not use additional ethernet connection sockets, just the site’s Wi-Fi.
+The wireless temperature monitoring system will not use additional ethernet connection sockets, just the site’s Wi-Fi.

 Local server not required

-Wi-Fi temperature monitoring systems are mostly cloud-based, so there is no need for a local server.
+A Wi-Fi wireless temperature monitoring system is mostly cloud-based, so there is no need for a local server.

 Blackspots

 All buildings have Wi-Fi blackspots, where coverage is less than perfect.
-These deficiencies can cause issues with accuracy and reliability for your temperature monitoring systems.
+These deficiencies can cause issues with the accuracy and reliability of your temperature monitoring systems.

 Time-consuming for IT resource